Quantum control of molecular ions

 Our group develops quantum control techniques for molecules.
 Diatomic molecules are particularly interesting systems with potential applications in quantum memories, tests of molecular quantum theory, fundamental symmetry tests, and searches for time-variation of fundamental constants.

 As an example of the sort of measurement enabled by these techniques, we are investigating the use of nonpolar diatomic molecular ions in searches for time-variation of the proton-to-electron mass ratio.
 A variation of this parameter would indicate new physics and is predicted by some theories of quantum gravity such as string theory.
 Molecules are excellent candidates for such a search because their vibrational motion is directly sensitive to the mass-ratio variation.
+In a molecular vibration, the nuclei themselves are moving and stretching the chemical bond.
 Nonpolar molecules (for example homonuclear diatomic molecules) should be less sensitive to many systematic effects.
-Our current molecule of interest is O2+, and we have published a paper in Physical Review A describing its features in detail (pdf) (PRA link).
+Our current molecule of interest is

 Our lab at Amherst College.

 Quantum control of the Be+ ions uses a laser at 313 nm.
 We made this laser by generating the third-harmonic of an amplified 939 nm diode laser.
 Our implementation is described in an article in Optics Express (pdf) (OE link).
 We use acousto-optic modulators for fine control of the laser frequency and of the duration of laser pulses.
-Quantum control of the molecular ions will be from a variety of sources such as a commercial femtosecond laser, quantum cascade lasers, and radiofrequency sources.
+We produce the molecular ions and drive two-photon transitions with nanosecond-long laser pulses from a dye laser.

 The Qiao ion trap